google/oss-fuzz/docs/new_library.md

 In general, this script will need to:

-1. Build the library using its build system *with* correct compiler and its flags (see environment section below).
+1. Build the library using its build system *with* correct compiler and its flags provided as *environment variables* (see below).
 2. Build the fuzzers, linking with the library and libFuzzer.
 Built fuzzers should be placed in `/out`.